-The financial statements include the accounts of the Company and the accounts of our special purpose financing subsidiary, Kohlberg Capital Funding LLC I. All intercompany accounts and transactions have been eliminated in consolidation.
-In accordance with Article 6 of Regulation S-X under the Securities Act of 1933 and Securities Exchange Act of 1934, the Company does not consolidate portfolio company investments, including those in which it has a controlling interest.
+The financial statements include the accounts of the Company and the accounts of its special purpose financing subsidiary, Kohlberg Capital Funding LLC I. All intercompany accounts and transactions have been eliminated in consolidation.
+In accordance with Article 6 of Regulation S-X under the Securities Act of 1933 and Securities Exchange Act of 1934, the Company does not consolidate portfolio company investments, including those in which it has a controlling interest (Katonah Debt Advisors currently is the only company in which the Company has a controlling interest).

 The accompanying unaudited financial statements have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-The unaudited interim financial statements and notes thereto should be read in conjunction with the financial statements and notes thereto included in our Form 10-K for the fiscal year ended December 31, 2006, as filed with the Securities and Exchange Commission ("SEC").
+Accordingly, they do not include all of the information and footnotes required for annual financial statements.
+The unaudited interim financial statements and notes thereto should be read in conjunction with the financial statements and notes thereto included in the Company's Form 10-K for the fiscal year ended December 31, 2006, as filed with the Securities and Exchange Commission ("SEC").